Mapping spaces between operads in relation to bimodules: Main statements

 \end{example}

 \begin{remark} One of the main interests in the operad $\End_\cS$ is that each map $\varphi : \P \lrar \End_\cS$ in $\Op(\cS)$ can be identified with a $\P$-algebra in $\cS$, whose underlying objects are given by the collection $\{\varphi(c)\}_{c\in C} \in \cS^{\times C}$.
-One may expect further that an analogue remains hold true when moving into the realm of homotopy theory, i.e. there might be a weak equivalence of the form
+One may further expect that an analogue remains true when moving into the realm of homotopy theory, ie, there might be a weak equivalence of the form

-For example, this is the case for every simplicial operad (or $\infty$-\textit{operad}), according to Lurie's [\cite{Lurieha}, $\S$2.1.4].
+For example, this is the case for every simplicial operad (or $\infty$-\textit{operad}), according to \cite[$\S$2.1.4]{Lurieha}.
 Furthermore, an advantage is that when \eqref{eq:ends1} holds true in $\cS$, then combined with \eqref{eq:ends}, it yields a homotopy Cartesian square